Take Action

 Protecting the outdoors starts with you.
 Lawmakers want to hear from you and we’ve made it easy to share your voice.
 Help make the next big conservation success story happen by speaking up for public lands and waters today.
 Take action on our current action alerts here.

-Ask Lawmakers to Reverse Staffing Cuts at Land Management Agencies
+Ask Lawmakers to Reverse Staffing Cuts at Parks & Public Lands

-Massive staffing cuts at the Forest Service and other land management agencies are threatening outdoor recreation.
-Seasonal workers—who maintain trails, manage campgrounds, and respond to emergencies—are being laid off just as millions of people head outside for spring and summer.
+Massive staffing cuts at the Forest Service, National Parks, and other land management agencies are threatening outdoor recreation.
+Essential workers are being laid off just as millions of people head outside for spring and summer.

 Thank Lawmakers for Passing the EXPLORE Act